Newton's theorem of revolving orbits: Orbital precession

+Newton's motivation in deriving his revolving orbit theorem was to create convincing evidence for the inverse-square power law of gravity.
+By proving mathematically that all other orbits precess he was able to claim that the absence of precision provided empirical proof for the law of gravity.

 If k is close, but not equal, to one, the second orbit resembles the first, but revolves gradually about the center of force; this is known as orbital precession (Figure 3).
 If k is greater than one, the orbit precesses in the same direction as the orbit (Figure 3); if k is less than one, the orbit precesses in the opposite direction.